ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 Request an export of the profiles denoted by `id_1,id_2`, a comma-separated string of Artisan IDs.
 Make sure to replace `{app_id}` with your unique application ID.

+Upon success, this request returns a JSON object that contains the job ID, which can be used to download the export when it is complete.
+(See the <a href="#downloadJob">job download</a> section for details.)

-Once the requested profiles export finishes, the callback URL (specified by `your_callback_url`) will be sent the download path for the file.
-This URL should point to a local server with the appropriate port open.
+Alternatively, once the requested profiles export finishes, the callback URL (optionally specified by `your_callback_url`) will be sent the download path for the file.
+If specified, this URL should point to a local server with the appropriate port open.
+If not, it should just be an empty string.

 #### Exporting Profiles by Shared User ID